Filing and payment of self-assessed taxes ‒ primary producers and creators of works of art

 If you are a primary producer or creator of works of art and you are not on the Tax Administration's register of employers, you are not required to file the employer's separate report on contributions for the months when you have not paid wages to anyone.

 If an employer or other payer reports earnings payment data to the Incomes Register late, this will result in a late fee.
-In 2019, the late fee will only be imposed in exceptional circumstances.
+In 2019 and 2020, the late fee will only be imposed in exceptional circumstances.

 A separate late fee will be imposed for a late tax return on self-assessed taxes (for example, the tax return for employer's contributions in December 2018).